 You can configure the IBM Storage Support for Microsoft VSS and VDS service in a physical environment or in a VMware environment.
+In addition, you can configure for Microsoft Hyper-V and dynamic target volume allocation.

 Configuring in a physical environment